skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

 CODE EXECUTION MAP
 ==================
-The ``-map`` option can be used to log the addresses of instructions executed during playback to a file.
+The ``--map`` option can be used to log the addresses of instructions executed during playback to a file.
 This file can then be used by ``sna2ctl.py`` to produce a control file.
+If the file specified by the ``--map`` option already exists, any addresses it contains will be merged with those of the instructions executed.

 OUTPUT FILE
 ===========